 Annually, Hmong people have a great festival on January 12 called the Gau Tao Festival.
 This festival is held in the large fields of the region to pray for peace and prosperity for the village.
 There are several fun activities that take place in Gau Tao festivals such as archery, horse racing, martial dance, Khen dance, and crossbow shooting.

 Thang Co (stewed horse meat & offal) is the most outstanding dish of Hmong people's cuisine.
 Other famous foods of this tribe are corn wine, bamboo shoots, and Dau Xi beans.

-2 - Red Dzao - Sapa people
+2 - Red Dzao - the largest tribal group in Sapa people

 The Red Dao is the second largest ethnic group in Sapa.
 Red Dao people often live in the valley or halfway where they can plant corn, cardamom, and rice.
 The unique belief system of the Dzao people has a mixture of elements of Confucianism, Buddhism, and Taoism.